 She’s on number 953 for me.

-We’re now engaged to be married, so hopefully, we each have another 20,000 or so to go.
 I don’t like to think about it, though.
 Thinking of the day one of us won’t be around anymore to exchange daily gratefuls makes me incredibly sad.

 But it also makes me especially grateful to have her today.

 And, thanks to our daily gratitude routine, I know she feels the same.